 Getting high on Google (Marketing your website)

 How easy is your business to find on Google Search?
 This workshop helps groups learn straight-forward ways to get high on a Google search.

 Doing Business Online is an educational series available on-line to teach small business owners the basic tools that strengthen their online presence.
-The pre-recorded introductory webinars can be downloaded at no cost here.

 - Mobile eMarketing — the Basics

 - Facebook for Business

 - Using Pinterest for Market Research

 - Getting High on Google